 It's not hard to guess that there’s a shortage of precise knowledge on how cannabis can affect breastfeeding babies.
 However, we do know that the body's fat cells store cannabis, and significant amounts may enter breast milk.
 Thus, your baby may be exposed to the pot if you take the drug while you are pregnant.

 The fact of legal marijuana in Florida does not make it safe for you while you’re pregnant.
 The American College of Obstetricians disapproves of marijuana use during pregnancy.
 If you are pregnant, using marijuana, have trouble controlling your nausea and vomiting, or have other severe symptoms, see your doctor.

 Concerning drug use in pregnancy, safety is more important than efficacy.
 For now, the safest approach would be to treat all forms of marijuana as the same, and the safest approach to drug use in pregnancy is to avoid it if you’re not sure of its effects.

 Talk to your doctor before taking medical marijuana.
 Therefore, the most logical conclusion from the available evidence is that marijuana may not be too good for your unborn child.
 You could be saving yourself and your child from a lifetime of regret.
 They would be in the best position to advise you.

 When using cannabis for any medical purpose, it is essential to get legal.
 Treating yourself could put you at risk for a wide range of conditions you do not have yet.
-KindHealth has experienced marijuana doctors that will evaluate your case and help you obtain your Florida medical marijuana card.
-Call us today to schedule an appointment.
+Schedule your appointment at KindHealth.
+We have experienced marijuana doctors that will evaluate your case and help you obtain your Florida medical marijuana card.

 Submit your review